Conversational Lead Funnel

 Initial Design.

 I held co-creation sessions with internal team members such as customer service representatives and home loan agents.
-These individuals spend most of their working day talking to users and have a finger on the pulse on what resonates with users.
+These individuals spend most of their working day talking to users and have a finger on the pulse on what resonates them.

 45% of users indicated that they were looked to buy a home in 2 - 6+ months.

-45% of our clients indicated that they were at least 2 months away from buying a house.
-When talking to users I realized that people often don’t know the exact zip code they want to buy a house in (or don’t remember it off the top of their head).
-We changed the copy to ask for City/ State instead.
-In addition, we made certain questions conditional based on how users answered previous questions.
+I changed the question to ask for City/ State instead of Zip code and made certain questions conditional based on how users answered previous questions.
 For example, if a user told us they were at least 2 months out from buying a house, we would skip asking them intimidating questions such as the amount they’ve saved for their down payment and what the exact purchase price of their house is.

 Reflection